USRSE/logo/README.md

 The text for the organization name in logo_side.pdf is Helvetica neue bold.
 Other text (urls) also seems to be Helevetica neue, although sometimes squished a bit.

+## Usage

+Usage guidance beyond US-RSE working groups or the steering committee:

+### OK to do

+* Make new sized files or image types from the pdf or ai files.
+* Use the logo to show you are a member of US-RSE.
+* Use the logo when describing or talking about US-RSE.
+* Use the logo on merchandise for personal use.

+### Not OK to do

+* Make versions of the logo that still include "US RSE" or the organization name (or are intended to represent US-RSE) that change, add, or remove logo elements (including colors and fonts).
+* Use the logo in a way that implies the US-RSE Association endorses, approves of, or uses a product, service, website, or organization without prior approval (email contact@us-rse.org to get approval).
+* Sell merchandise with the logo.

+Have a question about logo use?  contact@us-rse.org